chuqingjin/chuqingjin.github.io/_pages/about.md

 # News

 * Feb.
 2021: I presented the paper on security analyst competition in at Singapore Management University.
 * Jan.
-2021: I presented the paper on security analyst competition, and the paper on cloud welfare at Nanyang Technological University.
+2021: I presented the papers on security analyst competition and cloud welfare at Nanyang Technological University.
 * Nov.
 2020: I presented our paper on cloud welfare in the Digital Stars Seminar Series at Zhejiang University.

 <br>